 Where to Eat in Central Phuket?

-Central Phuket has become one of the best places to eat on the island, and that’s not something we’d normally say about a mall.
+Central Phuket has become one of the best places to eat on the island, and that’s not something I would normally say about a mall.
 The two connected wings offer completely different dining experiences.
 Festival is the older side with familiar chains, a massive food court on the third floor, and the new Lanlom outdoor zone that’s become popular for evening meals.

 Floresta takes a different approach with proper Thai restaurants, including branches of famous Phuket places like Maimorn.
 Between both wings, you’ll find everything from conveyor belt sushi to Michelin-recognised Northern Thai cuisine.
 Sushiro and Ginger Farm Kitchen are the big recent additions on the Festival side.
-We’ve tried most of these restaurants over the years, some more than once.
+I’ve tried most of these restaurants over the years, some more than once.
 This guide covers every sit-down option in both wings, organised by floor, so you know exactly where to go.

 Inside Central Festival